ansys/pyworkbench/README.rst

     cd pyworkbench
     pip install -e .

-For more information, see `Installation <https://workbench.docs.pyansys.com/version/stable/installation.html>`_ in the documentation.
+For more information, see `Installation <https://workbench.docs.pyansys.com/version/stable/installation.html>`_ in the Ansys Workbench-Core documentation.

 Documentation
 -------------